hyperledger-archives/grid/docs/source/pike_transaction_family.rst

 An organization has three fields:

-- id: a unique identifier for the organization
+- id: A unique identifier for the organization.
-- name: a user defined identifier for the organization
+- name: A user defined identifier for the organization.
-- address: a physical address for the organization
+- address: A physical address for the organization.
+- metadata: A list of key value pairs describing data about the organization.

 The id is the unique key for an Organization.